 Lack of common standards

 Just imagine an abstract world where people speak the same language and easily understand each other without putting extra effort into translation and interpretation of a message.
-I bet that in such a world, miscommunication and misunderstanding would not be a case and peoples’ life would be much easier.
-In reality, we have more than 6,500 languages spoken in the world, so to be understood during your summer trip to a foreign country you need either to speak a language that local people understand or to use some solution that will help you with the translation; otherwise your trip might not be smooth and easy.
+I bet that in such a world, miscommunication and misunderstanding would not be the case and peoples’ life would be much easier.
+In reality, we have more than 6,500 languages spoken in the world, so to be understood during your summer trip to a foreign country, you need either to speak a language that local people understand or to use some solution that will help you with the translation; otherwise, your trip might not be smooth and easy.